Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Finite-time Analysis

 We first consider the Stommel FTLEs in the unforced case ($a$ $=$ $0$).
-For a bistable system with two stable equilibria in differing regions (one in the TH region, the other in the SA region of the phase plane) the behaviour of these FTLEs will mostly depend on the nature of the equilibrium in the region of the phase plane given by performing Hartmann linearisation on equation \eqref{eqn:SBM}.
-If the equilibrium in the region is a stable node, then the Stommel FTLEs will converge towards the two eigenvalues of the stable node and then remain without major change (and does not vary with different FTLE window lengths).
-We refer to this natural behaviour of the Stommel FTLEs as distinct separation.
-If the equilibrium in the region is considered a stable focus, however, then the Stommel FTLEs will oscillate between two different values.
-This oscillation will be centred around the value of the real part of the eigenvalues, and with an amplitude that is dependent on the length of the FTLE window.
-A longer FTLE window will see the amplitude trend towards zero, while a shorter FTLE window will see the amplitude approaches the imaginary part of the eigenvalues (Figure \ref{fig:FTLEWindowSizeComp}).
+For a bistable system with two stable equilibria in differing regions (one in the TH region, the other in the SA region of the phase plane) the behaviour of these FTLEs will largely depend on the nature of the equilibrium in the region of the phase plane as predicted by performing Hartmann linearisation on (\ref{eqn:SBM}).
+If the equilibrium in the region is a stable node, then the Stommel FTLEs will converge towards the two eigenvalues of the stable node (this does not vary with different FTLE window lengths).
+We refer to this natural behaviour of the Stommel FTLEs as one of distinct separation.
+If the equilibrium in the region is instead a stable focus, then the Stommel FTLEs will oscillate with the frequency of the imaginary part of the eigenvalues.
+This oscillation will be centred around the value of the real part of the eigenvalues and have an amplitude that is dependent on the length of the FTLE window.
+We found empirically that a longer FTLE window gives an amplitude tending towards zero, while a shorter FTLE window will see the amplitude approach the imaginary part of the eigenvalues.
 We refer to this natural behaviour of the Stommel FTLEs as a rapid oscillation.
-We showcase the two natural behaviours in Figure \ref{fig:DSvsROComp}.
+We illustrate the two natural behaviours in Figure \ref{fig:DSvsROComp}.